 Washington state is full of extraordinary hiking trails worth exploring.
-With so many gorgeous national parks that boast countless rushing streams, thundering waterfalls and spectacular wildflowers, hiking through Washington is guaranteed to be an experience you will remember for a while.
+With so many gorgeous national parks that boast countless rushing streams, thundering waterfalls and spectacular wildflowers, on the hikes in Washington State.
+These hiking trails are guaranteed to be an experience you will remember for a while.

 The state is particularly popular with experienced hikers, due to the number of strenuous hiking trails that pose a challenge even to the veterans.
 With snow and ice on the ground in the middle of August, you always have to be adequately prepared.
 And alert of your surroundings, since you’re going to encounter all sorts of wildlife along the way.

-From easy loops near waterfalls to challenging ascents with spectacular views, we bring you the best hikes in Washington!
+From easy loops near waterfalls to challenging ascents with spectacular views, we bring you the best hikes in Washington States!